Login

 Marián Budoš : Represented Artist

-Random Audio Sample: Linn Linnaeus : duet for violin and guitar by Marián Budoš, from the CD Ask me tomorrow |
+Random Audio Sample: The magic lute : the minstrel's tale by Marián Budoš, from the CD Ask me tomorrow

 Photo: Ivana Troselj

-Budos enjoys working on projects with an element of storytelling.
+Budoš enjoys working on projects with an element of storytelling.
 In 2005, he co-composed music with Ivana Troselj for the European tour of Seasons of the Soul, a sacred song-cycle and concerto, conducting cellist Monika Leskovar, mezzo-soprano Ivana Troselj, guitarist Ján Labant, vocal group Close Harmony Friends, and the Slovak Chamber Orchestra of Bohdan Warchal.
 Then in 2010 he toured the Once Upon a Time children's fairy-tale concert with cellist David Pereira, harpist Alice Giles, saxophonist Niels Rosendahl, co-composer/vocalist Ivana Troselj, and puppeteers Cathie Roach and Cathy Petocz.

-Budos's Linn Linnaeus and The Magic Lute featured on John Couch's disc Ask Me Tomorrow and have been broadcast repeatedly on ABC Classic since December 2015.
+Budoš's Linn Linnaeus and The Magic Lute featured on John Couch's disc Ask Me Tomorrow have been broadcast repeatedly on ABC Classic since December 2015.
 Light (2015) premiered at the Australian Institute of Sport Arena; One Last Time (2016) and Last Train From Platform 49 (2018), premiered at Cithara Aediculae festival by Ján Labant; Tres Meditacions (homenatge a Antoni Gaudi), premiered by John Couch in Adelaide (2019) and featured on his album Whenua o te Manu; and A New York Minute, written for cellist Laura Metcalf and guitarist Rupert Boyd was premiered in Canberra and performed on their 2019 and 2023 tours of Australia and repeatedly in the USA, including a performance at The Metropolitan Museum of Art, New York.
-The piece is featured on Sono Luminus album Songs of Love and Despair and has been regularly played on NYC's WQXR.
+The piece is featured on Sono Luminus album Songs of Love and Despair and has been regularly played on NYC's radio WQXR.

-More recently, Budos has developed his love of books and literature into concerto projects.
+In recent years, Budoš has developed his love of books and literature into 'book-concerto' projects.
 During his 2018 Barcelona visit, he was granted permission by acclaimed Catalonian novelist Jaume Cabré to adapt his international bestseller Jo Confesso (Confessions) to music.
-The premiere of this work, Adrià's Confessions, a book-concerto for guitar and orchestra, featuring soloist Jacob Cordover and Orquestra del Reial Cercle Artistic, supported by the ACT Government, Australian Embassy in Madrid, and the Australian Music Centre, took place in Barcelona's iconic Palau de la Música in April 2021.
-Australian premiere performances are planned for September 2026.
-Budos has also received permission from the Australian author Pip Williams to set her novel, The Dictionary of Lost Words, to music.
-This new book-concerto for harp and orchestra (Esme's Words) featuring harpist Alice Giles is planned to be premiered in Australia in 2026.
+Adrià's Confessions for guitar and orchestra, featuring soloist Jacob Cordover and Orquestra del Reial Cercle Artistic, supported by the ACT Government, Australian Embassy in Madrid, and the Australian Music Centre, was premiered, and recorded by Radio Catalunya, at Barcelona's iconic Palau de la Música in April 2021.
+Australian performances are planned for September 2026.

-Budos is currently working on a new piece for Trio Bohémo and a concerto for guitar and orchestra commissioned by Ingrid Riollot and L'Orchestre symphonique de Mâcon with Sinfonia Lumina, France for their winter 2026 season.
-Budos will also be a featured artist at the 2026 Taranaki Classical Guitar Summer School.
+Budoš is currently writing a new work for Trio Bohémo and a concerto commissioned by guitarist Ingrid Riollot and Sinfonia Lumina, France for their 2026 European tour.
+Budoš will also be a featured artist at the 2026 Taranaki Classical Guitar Summer School in New Zealand.

-Marián Budoš — current to August 2025
+Marián Budoš — current to September 2025

 Studied with